isomerpages/moe-asrjc/_joining-asrjc/Direct School Admission.md

 ##### **Step 1: Application**

-* Submit online application form through this **link (4 May onwards)**
+* Submit online application form through this **[link](https://portal.asrjc.edu.sg/0/dsa.html) (4 May onwards)**
 * The deadline for the submission of online application forms is **Fri 14 July 2023**.
-* Applicants are strongly encouraged to submit their application well in advance of the deadline to be considered for Phase 1.
+* Applicants are **strongly encouraged** to submit their application well in advance of the deadline to be considered for Phase 1.
 * Applicants are required to attach scanned copies of the following along with their application:
-  * Secondary School Report book with Sec 3 Weighted Assessment, Sec 3 Mid-Year (if available), Sec 3 Year-end and Sec 4 Weighted Assessment (or equivalent) results, including copies of latest school academic results if available.
+  * Secondary School Report book with Sec 3 Weighted Assessment, Sec 3 Mid-Year (if available), Sec 3 Year-end and Sec 4 Weighted Assessment (or equivalent) results, including copies of latest school academic results **if available**.
   * School CCA records
   * Relevant certifications and/or records of achievement related to the area of talent
 * Applicants may go ahead to submit the application form first if the official documents are unavailable.